PS4 Controller is Charging But Not Connecting | Fixed

 Why PS4 Controller is Charging But Not Connecting

-Before discussing why the PS4 controller is charging but not connecting, we need to know what that situation really indicates.
-It indicates that the PS4 controller doesn’t have any problem receiving power through the USB connection, but it has a problem transferring data through that connection, or maybe through the Bluetooth connection as well, or even both.
+When you connect the PS4 controller’s USB cable to the console and the controller starts charging but fails to establish a connection with the system, it means that the PS4 controller doesn’t have any problem receiving power through the USB connection, but it has a problem transferring data through that connection.

-This situation is caused by several reasons that are:
+This problem is caused by several reasons that are:

 - The two data pins inside the USB port/connector are malfunctioning/failing, yet the power pin is working properly.
-As a result, your controller doesn’t have any problem to charge, yet it’s not able to connect to the PS4.
+As a result, your controller doesn’t have any problem charging, yet it’s not able to connect to the PS4.

 - The PS4 system can no longer recognize the DualShock-4 controller due to system file conflict/error

 - The PS4 controller is defective and doesn’t send/receive data signals to/from the PS4 system, thus must be replaced.

 So, these are the most common reasons why the PS4 controller is charging but not connecting.

 Below are suggested solutions to this problem that may help eliminate it.

 Fixing Issue: “PS4 Controller is Charging But Not Connecting”